Rodrigo de Bastidas was the first European to sail along the coast of Colombia (1500-01).

 A settlement on the Cribbean coast of the Gulf of Uraba (1510) but was abandoned after a few years.

 The Spanish were at first drawn south to Peru and the wealth of the Aztec Empire.
 Francisco Pizarro ventured south along the Pacific coast on his way to conquering Peru (1525).
-The first permanent Spanish settlements were founded long the Caribbean voast.
-Bastidas founded Santa Marta along the on the northern (Caribbean) coast (1525), the first step in the actual conquest of Colombia itself.
+The first permanent Spanish settlements were founded along the Caribbean coast.
+Bastidas founded Santa Marta along the northern (Caribbean) coast to the north of the mouth of the Magdalena (1525).
+This was the first step in the actual conquest of Colombia itself.
+The Magdalena is Colombia's major river and the route into the interior.
 Pedro de Heredia founded Cartagena (1533).
 It became one of the most important naval bases in the Spanish Empire.

 Cartagena was the first of the major fortified ports built along what came to be called the Spanish Main.
 The Spanish Main developed as a string of trading ports running north from Caetagena through Central America to the Caribbean.
 These ports were designed to safely transpor the riches of Spain's new South American colonies back to the mother country.
 Because of the dangers of piracy, both actual pirates and statecsposored pirating (Dutch, English, and French), Spain began transporting treasure in large escorted convoys.
 Over the course of a year, dur-ing the 16th and 17th Century, Spanish authorities would stock pile the gold, silver and jewels captured from the Incas and other native civilisations and subsequently produced in Spanish operated mines for transport to one or other of the "Main" ports.
 Here the valuables would be stored, then loaded on to ships for an annual flotilla to Spain.
 Getting the treasure back to Spain was no easy task, The treasure flotilla had to run the gauntlet of badly charted reefs, attacks from the English, French and various strong pirate fleets.
 Cartagena along the Caribbean coast became one of the most forti-fied ports in the world.
 Spanish military engineers blocked off many of the approach channels to Cartagena.
 This meant that the sole approach was through a narrow channel secured by a network of securely protected and heavily armed fortresses.
 The channel was blocked by large chains that were laid between fortresses protecting the entrance to Cartagena Bay.
 The chains were secured when Cartagena was threatened.
 The chains were lowered to allow friendly vessels in and out.
 The Spanish even moored heavily armed galleons to these chains.